thecosa/diasca-documentation/03-data-model/01-overview.md

 # Overview

-The DIASCA Sustainability Data Standard (SDS) aims to provide a comprehensive and unified framework for data interoperability across the agricultural supply chain.
+The DIASCA Sustainability Data Standard (SDS) aims to provide a unified framework for data interoperability across the agricultural supply chain.
 At the core of the SDS is the Data Model, which defines the structure and relationships of various entities involved in the agro supply chain.

 This section provides an overview of the data model, its components, and its significance within the SDS.